-Long-term debt of \$946.3 million as of March 31, 2018, consisted of (i) \$250 million of unsecured 6.125% notes that mature in 2021; (ii) \$300 million of unsecured 3.25% notes that mature in 2027; and (iii) \$400 million of unsecured 4.10% notes that mature in 2048, offset by \$3.7 million of fair value adjustments related to interest rate swaps, debt discounts and debt issuance costs.
-Long-term debt of \$753.6 million as of 2017 year end consisted of (i) \$200 million of the 2019 Notes; (ii) \$250 million of unsecured 6.125% notes that mature in 2021; (iii) \$300 million of unsecured 3.25% notes that mature in 2027; and (iv) \$3.6 million of other long-term debt.
-As of 2017 year end, the 2019 Notes were included in "Long-term debt" on the accompanying Consolidated Balance Sheets as their scheduled maturity was in excess of one year of the 2017 year-end balance sheet date.
+Long-term debt of \$944.8 million as of September 29, 2018, consisted of: (i) \$250 million of unsecured 6.125% notes that mature in 2021 (the "2021 Notes"); (ii) \$300 million of unsecured 3.25% notes that mature in 2027 (the "2027 Notes"); and (iii) \$400 million of the 2048 Notes, partially offset by \$5.2 million of fair value adjustments related to interest rate swaps, debt discounts and debt issuance costs.
+Long-term debt of \$753.6 million as of 2017 year end consisted of (i) \$200 million of the 2019 Notes; (ii) \$250 million of the 2021 Notes; (iii) \$300 million of the 2027 Notes; and (iv) \$3.6 million of other long-term debt.

-Snap-on has a five-year, \$700 million multi-currency revolving credit facility that terminates on December 15, 2020 (the "Credit Facility"); as of March 31, 2018, no amounts were outstanding under the Credit Facility.
-Borrowings under the Credit Facility bear interest at varying rates based on Snap-on's thencurrent, long-term debt ratings.
+Snap-on has a five-year, \$700 million multi-currency revolving credit facility that terminates on December 15, 2020 (the "Credit Facility"); as of September 29, 2018, no amounts were outstanding under the Credit Facility.
+Borrowings under the Credit Facility bear interest at varying rates based on Snap-on's then-current, long-term debt ratings.
 The Credit Facility's financial covenant requires that Snap-on maintain, as of each fiscal quarter end, either (i) a ratio not greater than 0.60 to 1.00 of consolidated net debt (consolidated debt net of certain cash adjustments) to the sum of such consolidated net debt plus total equity and less accumulated other comprehensive income or loss (the "Debt Ratio"); or (ii) a ratio not greater than 3.50 to 1.00 of such consolidated net debt to earnings before interest, taxes, depreciation, amortization and certain other adjustments for the preceding four fiscal quarters then ended (the "Debt to EBITDA Ratio").
 Snap-on may, up to two times during any five-year period during the term of the Credit Facility (including any extensions thereof), increase the maximum Debt Ratio to 0.65 to 1.00 and/or increase the maximum Debt to EBITDA Ratio to 3.75 to 1.00 for four consecutive fiscal quarters in connection with certain material acquisitions (as defined in the related credit agreement).
-As of March 31, 2018, the company's actual ratios of 0.24 and 1.04, respectively, were both within the permitted ranges set forth in this financial covenant.
+As of September 29, 2018, the company's actual ratios of 0.23 and 1.00, respectively, were both within the permitted ranges set forth in this financial covenant.
 Snap-on generally issues commercial paper to fund its financing needs on a short-term basis and uses the Credit Facility as back-up liquidity to support such commercial paper issuances.

 Snap-on's Credit Facility and other debt agreements also contain certain usual and customary borrowing, affirmative, negative and maintenance covenants.
-As of March 31, 2018, Snap-on was in compliance with all covenants of its Credit Facility and other debt agreements.
+As of September 29, 2018, Snap-on was in compliance with all covenants of its Credit Facility and other debt agreements.